Via5K/php/README.md

 * While installing keep a note where are you installing the PHP (for windows while extraction Note the directory where you are saving)
 * Now edit environment variables.
 And in **PATH** variable update the location of the PHP folder.
 * To confirm everything is done smoothly.
 Type - ```php -v``` And this should return you the version if everything was fine.
 Otherwise you messed up in between.
+* All the code snippits and examples are also written in seperate php files inside ```www``` folder.
+You can checkout according to the names they have been assigned.

 ## Running a server